 You will be required to access and comment on the AP Art History course in Google Classroom.
 Google Classroom will be updated regularly with pertinent information, announcements, interesting articles, links to videos and news as well as assignments, directions to completing assignments, study guides, vocab and much more.
-I will also be building a google site for APAH which will be linked to our google classroom which will house resources, etc.

 I look forward to meeting you and hitting the ground running in August when we return.
-I will be collecting ALL of your summer work the first day of class on Google Classroom, so please have it ready to go.
+I will be collecting ALL of your summer work the first few days of class on Google Classroom, so please have it ready to go.
 In order to do that, you will find enclosed the required work that is expected to be done over the summer.
 This work will be your first major test grade(s) and should be done over the course of the summer, not in the week prior to the start of school.